Engineering-Research-and-Development/true-connector-execution_core_container/README.md

 The ENG Execution Core Container, based on the IDS Base Connector, is the core component of an IDS Connector enabling:
 * the data exchange between connectors, using HTTPS, WS over HTTPS, IDSCP2 (beta)
 * interaction with the AISEC Fraunhofer DAPS Service for requiring and validating a token
-* communication with the ENG Clearing House for registering transactions
+* communication with the Clearing House for registering transactions

 ![Execution Core Container Architecture](doc/connector_schema_v1.1.PNG?raw=true "ENG Execution Core Container Architecture")